 Scholarships and Loan Funds.
 A number of scholarships and loans are available to students both on the Bloomington and the Medical Center campuses.
-For detailed information regarding scholarships and loans, consult the Director of Scholarships and Loans, Room 109, Science Hall, Indiana University, Bloomington, Indiana
+For loan assistance, students should consult the Acting Director of the Training School for Nurses, and for detailed information regarding scholarships, consult the Director of Scholarships, Room 109, Science Hall, Indiana University, Bloomington, Indiana.